-Area Contribution Tabular expressions These are mathematical tables for specifying requirements and enable complex predicate logic expressions to be represented in a simpler form Mathematical documentation He advocates the use of precise mathematical documentation for requirements and design Requirements specification He advocates the use of mathematical relations to specify the requirements precisely Software design He developed information hiding that is used in object-oriented design ^a and allows software to be designed for change.
+Area Contribution Tabular expressions These are mathematical tables for specifying requirements and enable complex predicate logic expressions to be represented in a simpler form Mathematical documentation He advocates the use of precise mathematical documentation for requirements and design Requirements specification He advocates the use of mathematical relations to specify the requirements precisely Software design He developed information hiding that is used in object-oriented design a and allows software to be designed for change.
 Every information-hiding module has an interface that provides the only means to access the services provided by the modules.
 The interface hides the module's implementation Software inspections His approach requires the reviewers to take an active part in the inspection.
-They are provided with a list of questions by the author and their analysis involves the production of mathematical table to justify the answers Predicate logic He developed an extension of the predicate calculus to deal with partial functions, and it preserves the classical two-valued logic wher dealing with undefined values domains.11 It is usually possible to get a developer to learn a formal method, as a programmer has some experience of mathematics and logic.
+They are provided with a list of questions by the author, and their analysis involves the production of mathematical table to justify the answers Predicate logic He developed an extension of the predicate calculus to deal with partial functions, and it preserves the classical two-valued logic when dealing with undefined values aIt is surprising that many in the object-oriented world seem unaware that information hiding goes back to the early 1970s and many have never heard of Parnas domains.
+It is usually possible to get a developer to learn a formal method, as a programmer has some experience of mathematics and logic.
 However, it is more difficult to get a customer to learn a formal method, and this makes it more difficult to perform a rigorous validation of the formal specification.